M0rtyMerr/BBCGestureRecognizer/README.md

 BBCGestureRecognizer is the perfect instrument to handle users draw Big Black Cock on the screen.

-**⚠️⚠️⚠️ WARNING ⚠️⚠️⚠️** I really need your samples lo learn classification model.
-Feel free to open pull request.
+**⚠️⚠️⚠️ WARNING ⚠️⚠️⚠️** I really need your samples lo train classification model.
+Feel free to open pull request with BBC pictures drawn by your own.

 ## Demo
 Feel free to checkout sample app and play around it.